Weight: 105 lbs

 Leilani is also an accomplished public speaker and published writer.
 She has delivered over fifty keynote speeches at prestigious events including Earth Day on the National Mall, American Renewable Energy Day in Aspen, Opportunity Green, Women of Independence in Kuala Lumpur, Malaysia and both Cleantech and Powershift in Washington, DC.
 She has had the honor of being a guest at briefings at the United Nations and the White House.
 Leilani is also an accomplished writer, having her work published by Discovery, Turner Sports, Coco Eco Magazine and Corvette Quarterly.
 She currently writes for Discovery's Treehugger and the green section of The Huffington Post, rated the most influential blog in the world by the Guardian and topping Time Magazine's blog index.

 Leilani was born and raised in Minnesota.
 She excelled in science and earned a Presidential Academic Fitness Award in high school, graduating with a 4.0.
 In her senior year of high school, she became a PADI certified scuba diver, a hobby she continues to this day.
 While earning her degree in biology from the University of California in San Diego, she worked as a volunteer at a wildlife rescue and rehabilitation center.
-Leilani has been a vegetarian for most of her life.
+Leilani has been a vegetarian for most of her life and became vegan in 2011.
 Her mother, a nurse, was born in Hawaii and her father, a doctor, was born in Germany.
 Leilani has three older sisters - Svenja, Nicolette, and Natascha.
 Natascha is married to Grateful Dead guitarist and singer Bob Weir.
 In 2009, Leilani married engineer Craig Davidson in a seaside wedding on the Coromandel Peninsula of the North Island of New Zealand, his home country.
 Leilani once worked as a photo double and stunt driver for Catherine Zeta-Jones.
-Her home has a veggie garden, rainwater collection system, solar and LED lighting, and a worm farm to compost her food scraps.
+Her home has a Tesla Model S electric car in the garage, a veggie garden, rainwater collection system, solar panels, LED lighting, and a worm farm to compost her food scraps.
 Leilani is left handed and has a cat named Pushkin.
 She is small, but tough.
 Her motto is: Never underestimate a vegetarian hippie chick with a race car.

 Awards and Honors in Recognition of Her Work